 Kappa is suitable if

-- Basic domain data is already generated as events.
+- Core domain data is already generated as events.

-- The team is ready to exploit the stream-first stack and stateful processors.
+- The team is ready to operate a streaming stack and stateful processors.

 Risk areas

-- Poor quality event schemes and lack of schema governance.
+- Poor event schemas and weak schema governance.

 Related chapters

-- Big Data: Principles and best practices of scalable realtime data systems (short summary) - Origins of Kappa through the Lambda comparison and stream-first platform design context.
+- Big Data: Principles and best practices of scalable realtime data systems (short summary) - Kappa's roots in the Lambda comparison and the move from two processing paths to a single event log.

-- Streaming Data (short summary) - Hands-on stream-processing practices: delivery semantics, windows, stateful processing, and operational limits.
+- Streaming Data (short summary) - Hands-on stream-processing practices: delivery semantics, windows, stream state, and operational limits.

-- Kafka: The Definitive Guide (short summary) - Technology foundation for Kappa with immutable logs, partitioning, and replay as a first-class mechanism.
+- Kafka: The Definitive Guide, 2nd Edition (short summary) - Technology foundation for Kappa with partitioned logs, retention, and historical replay as a standard mechanism.

-- Event-driven architecture: Event Sourcing, CQRS, Saga - Architectural integration layer where Kappa naturally aligns with event log and workflow patterns.
+- Event-driven architecture: Event Sourcing, CQRS, Saga - Architectural integration layer where Kappa naturally builds on event logs and workflow patterns.

-- Distributed message queue - Queue design case covering ordering, durability, and consumer scaling under high load.
+- Distributed message queue - Queue design case covering event order, data durability, and consumer scaling under high load.

-- Designing Data-Intensive Applications (short summary) - Core theory on stream/table duality, replication, and distributed data processing trade-offs.
+- Designing Data-Intensive Applications, 2nd Edition (short summary) - Core theory on stream/table duality, replication, and distributed data processing.

-- Enterprise Integration Patterns (short summary) - Pattern language for robust service integration in stream-first architecture and event workflows.
+- Enterprise Integration Patterns (short summary) - Pattern language for robust service integration in streaming architectures and event workflows.

 - Data Mesh in Action (short summary) - Organizational view on scaling Kappa-like platforms through domain-owned data products.

-- Google Global Network: evolution and architecture principles for the AI era - Network context for cross-region stream processing and latency-sensitive workloads.
+- Google Global Network: Evolution and Architectural Principles for the AI Era - Network context for cross-region stream processing and latency-sensitive workloads.